 On the last page, they glue an envelope to hold all of the symbols:

-To make this project, you need to download the instructions page, which also contains the cover, the text page, and the symbols for kids to color.
+symbols for kids to color.
 You also need 2 sheets of construction paper, sticky foam or felt harts (2 per child), sandpaper, and red and orange or yellow tissue squares.
 We used both double-stick tape and glue sticks for adhesives (see instructions).
 The instructions can be printed on regular weight paper, but the other 2 pages should be on card stock weight.

 Finally, we ended with a prayer reflecting on some of Jesus' "I am" statements from the Gospel of John.
-Click here to get the pdf of the prayer.